euan-forrester/high-five-tracker/README.md

 # high-five-tracker

-Fraser Health has a system where patients can leave nice messages called High Fives thanking staff for the care they received.
+Fraser Health has a system where patients can leave nice messages called High Fives thanking staff for the care they received: https://www.fraserhealth.ca/highfive

 This system is curated and updated periodically by hand.
 The only issue is that staff members aren't notified when they are the subject of a High Five.

 This system runs daily in AWS Lambda and watches for new High Fives and sees if any contain strings matching a list of names provided, and if so sends an email containing those High Fives to the email address provided.